william-taylor-projects/young-money-renfrewshire/README.md

 This repository contains the code for the website YoungMoneyRen.org.
 I created it as part of a piece of contract work for Barnardo's who wanted a digital website for their programme to get more people

 ## Technologies
 Here are the technologies used for the website.
+More details will be revealed later.

 ##### Front End
 * React